 Even more reason then to take this opportunity to enter for my giveaway sponsored by Dorling Kindersley of a copy of the Top 10 travel guide of your choice for one of my readers.
 To be entered for this draw, just leave me a comment telling me which guide you would like and your reasons for visiting that city.
 I’ll draw one of the names at random in a couple of weeks and the Eyewitness Top 10 Guide of your choice will be on it’s way to one of my readers.

 To check out which of the guides might take your fancy, go to the Dorling Kindersley Eyewitness Top 10 page and start dreaming of where you might go next, from London, Venice and Rome to Las Vegas, San Francisco and Toronto to Bankok, Singapore and Hong Kong I think I counted almost 50 destinations to choose from.
-To be entered for the giveaway, just leave a comment on which guide you’d like and why.

-And the winner of this giveway is….(drumroll please)… Donna.
 Many thanks to those who read the article and commented and to Dorling Kindersley to who donated a copy of their Eyewitness Top 10 guide.

 Other Munich stories to enjoy

 2010 is well and truly here, and with snow on the ground in Bristol, I’ve been reliving the memories of some of the sunnier places I visited last year – here’s the round up the places I travelled and enjoyed in 2009.

 By the way, if you enjoy my blog, please do nominate me for best travel blog at the Bloggies before 12 January 2010.